 The effects of sticking to a low-calorie diet among people diagnosed with diabetes are huge.
-You can try it out yourself: test your blood sugar levels before and after a low-calorie and a high-calorie meal and you will be able to see the difference right there.
+You can try it out yourself: test your blood sugar levels before and after a low-calorie and a high-calorie meal.
+You will be able to see the difference right there.
 This works also when you are looking on how to reverse diabetes naturally.
 Restricting your meals to lower calories and carb counts will also result in a need for lesser insulin – following this diet plan has another major advantage – weight loss.
 You know the effects of lesser weight when it comes to a diabetic.
 Not only is the insulin absorbed properly but also the requirements are lesser.
 Normal blood sugar levels are maintained largely when you are on a low-calorie diet plan.